Sehilius/EasyDialogue-UE5/README.md

 ### BP_EasyDialogueComponent_NPC

 This is the component that needs to be added to every object that the player can start a dialogue with.
 Here, you can set the current dialogue asset to use on interaction and dialogue start sounds, which randomly play when the interaction is started.
+The value of "CurrentDialogue" can be changed during the game with code.
+This gives the ability of changing a characters dialogue based on certain events.

 ### Style Data Table